Letter To Editor: Governor A Champion For Small Businesses

 The Impact of a Beverage Tax

-How would the proposed beverage tax impact Rhode Island?
+How would a proposed beverage tax impact Rhode Island?

 Beverage taxes hurt working families, small businesses and employees the most.

-If passed, many residents will drive across the state border to do their shopping in tax-free Connecticut and Massachusetts, hurting local businesses and depriving the state of revenue.
+If passed, many residents will drive across the state border to do their shopping in Massachusetts and Connecticut, hurting local businesses and depriving the state of revenue.

 BOTTOM LINE: Rhode Island families, small businesses and employees cannot afford a costly new tax.